SRSG-Workshops/spreadsheets/_episodes/02-common-mistakes.md

 ## <a name="info"></a> Entering more than one piece of information in a cell

 As described on the previous page, the rule is "one cell, one observation".
-For example, if you are counting species and you find one male, and one female of the same species, you enter this as '1M, 1F.'
+For example, if you are counting species and you find one male and one female of the same species, you could enter this as '1M, 1F.'
 By this stage in the lesson, you will probably find yourself instinctually repelled by this practice!
 If you record two pieces of data in the same cell, you will confuse data analysis software and this risks mistakes in analysis.

-The solution is to include one column for the number of individuals and a separate column for sex.
+The solution is to include one column for the number of individuals and a separate column for the sex.

 ## <a name="field_name"></a> Using problematic field names